Kyriakos Papadopoulos: Loan to Bayer Leverkusen

 On 3 August 2014, Bayer Leverkusen signed Papadopoulos on a season-long loan deal.
-He told Leverkusen's official website, "I am very happy that it worked out with the change.
+He told Leverkusen's official website: "I am very happy that it worked out with the change.
 Bayer 04 is a club just like Schalke with major international ambitions.
 Unfortunately I was injured more often in the past season.
 But now I'm back fit and highly motivated to achieve with Leverkusen both my personal goals as well as the club's."

 On 3 November 2014, Leverkusen announced that Papadopoulos had been ruled out for the remainder of 2014 with a shoulder injury.
 The centre-back suffered the injury in the final training session ahead of his side's UEFA Champions League away match with Zenit Saint Petersburg; he underwent surgery.
 "That's just bitter for Papa," Leverkusen coach Roger Schmidt told reporters ahead of Leverkusen's trip to Russia.
 Following his injury, the club announced that Papadopoulos underwent successful surgery on the following Monday in Herne.

 On 8 March 2015, Papadopoulos scored his first Bundesliga goal for Bayer Leverkusen against SC Paderborn.
-His injury misery continued after, on 25 April 2015, he dislocated his right shoulder in a league match away against 1.
+His injury misery continued on 25 April 2015, after he dislocated his right shoulder in a league match away against 1.
 FC Köln.
 Leverkusen officials reported that Papadopoulos would return to the training after three months.